-A number of factors influence how well the housing stock meets the needs of the community.
-The design, placement and density of housing impacts the overall appearance and character of a community by defining a sense of place and encouraging or discouraging social interaction between residents.
-It influences the cost of housing and the cost and efficiency of other plan elements, such as roadways, school transportation and the provision of public utilities.
+A number of factors influence how well the housing stock meets the needs of Waushara County, including the design, placement and density of housing.
+These characteristics impact the overall appearance and character of the County and its communities by defining its sense of place and encouraging or discouraging social interaction between or amongst residents.
+These characteristics further influence the overall cost of housing and the cost and efficiency of other plan elements, such as roadways, school transportation, infrastructure which are needed to serve housing units and neighborhoods.

-The quality and affordability of housing influences the economic health and well-being of the community.
+The quality and affordability of housing influences the economic health and well-being of the County.
 Well designed, decent, safe and affordable housing creates a sense of connection and ownership between residents and their neighborhood and community.
 Residents with decent, safe affordable housing have more resources available for food, clothing, transportation, health care, savings for college or retirement, and other expenses.
 They also have the resources necessary to maintain their housing, which contributes to the quality of the community's housing stock and appearance of the community.

-INVENTORY AND ANALYSIS
+INVENTORY AND ANALYSIS1

-This section of the chapter provides a broad brush of housing characteristics for the Town of Hancock, plus identifies why a particular housing variable may be important.
-Characteristics which are unique to a particular community are noted, as are characteristics that can help identify strengths or opportunities for improvement.
+This section of the chapter provides a broad brush of housing characteristics for Waushara County, plus identifies why a particular housing variable may be important.
+Characteristics which are unique to the county or a particular community are noted, as are characteristics that can help identify strengths or opportunities for improvement.
 Tables are provided in Appendix B for those who may be interested in more detail.